ofabricio/adt/README.md

 }
 ```

-Suppose that `Say("Two")` returns and prints an error `Oops` the first time it runs.
-The output would be like the above.

 ### Catch

 Catch is called when an error happens.

+Note that whenever any function in the ADT returns an error the ADT stops and [Run()](#run) returns the error.
+In order to not stop it you need to catch and handle the error (by returning `nil`).

+In the following example, suppose that `Say("Two")` returns and prints an error `Oops` the first time it runs.
+By handling it the output would be like below.

 ```go
 func Example() {